Manoui/website/index.md

 </p>

-I would bet these slogan ring a bell to you!
-Those quotes emitted by famous personnalities remain in your mind and are cited over again, but why ?
-Whats makes the fame of those quotes.
-This is the million dollar question.
+I would bet these slogans ring a bell to you!
+Those quotes emitted by famous personalities remain in your mind and are cited over again, but why?
+What makes the fame of those quotes.
+This is the million-dollar question.

 "A brand is a voice and a product is a souvenir."- Lisa Gansky Consumers use products, but the brand is what speaks to them.
-One recent exemple is Dacia with its "Everybody drives a duster.", that advertisement for sure caught your attention, perhaps you even sang, as compared to other car advertisements that were left unoticed.
+One recent example is Dacia with its "Everybody drives a duster.", that advertisement for sure caught your attention, perhaps you even sang, as compared to other car advertisements that were left unnoticed.

 Mediatized people often want to make the buzz, in order to create their own brand and remain famous.
-A precident has also a slogan during its compaign, and it should be short, appealing and stick in your head.
+A president has also a slogan during their campaign, and it should be short, appealing, and stick in your head.
 It is of high interest to generate a famous that will be cited multiple times.

-So what makes the fame of a quote ?
-Does it depend on the speaker, on the content, or on the length of a quote ?
-Through this website, you will fit the shoes of a data analysis to discover what parameters define the fame of a quote.
+So what makes the fame of a quote?
+Does it depend on the speaker, on the content, or on the length of a quote?
+Through this website, you will fit the shoes of a data analysist to discover what parameters define the fame of a quote.

 ## Data

 The data at our disposition was the corpus of Quotebank containing citations extracted from newspapers over the years 2008 to 2020.
-If you are interested on the methods used to extract quotes, and attribute it to speakers, have a look at the [paper](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
+If you are interested in the methods used to extract quotes and attribute them to speakers, have a look at the [paper](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf).
 You can also use this related [tool](https://quotebank.dlab.tools) that allows you to enter a keyword and it will search the database for related quotes and show you its occurrence over time.

 Using this set of quotes (2015-2020), we selected only the 1% of the most famous quotes with more than 215 occurrences, and also sampled randomly quotes with less than 10 occurrences to be considered as non-famous.
 With this set of quotes we aim at analyzing what makes a quote famous or what makes it fall into neglect.
-In order to be able to compare those sets on quotes features (polarity, complexity of a sentence, etc.) and speakers features (occupation, nationality etc.), we decided to remove quotes without attributed speaker and keep only famous speakers.
-This avoid artifacts of quotes being often cited bcause of differences in fame among speakers that we cannot account for.
+In order to be able to compare those sets on quotes features (the polarity,the complexity of a sentence, etc.) and speakers features (occupation, nationality etc.), we decided to remove quotes without attributed speaker and keep only famous speakers.
+This avoids artifacts of quotes being often cited because of differences in fame among speakers that we cannot account for.
 Therefore, we selected famous and non-famous quotes from speakers appearing in the [Pantheon database](Yu, A. Z., et al. (2016).
 Pantheon 1.0, a manually verified dataset of globally famous biographies.
 Scientific Data 2:150075. doi: 10.1038/sdata.2015.75)).
-It was generated on the base of wikipedia bibliographies views, the number of different wikipedia languages, the coefficient of variation etc. and it combines those values in a single metrics, the historical popularity index (HPI).
+It was generated on the basis of Wikipedia bibliographies views, the number of different Wikipedia languages, the coefficient of variation etc. and it combines those values in a single metric, the historical popularity index (HPI).

 So, let us now dive into the data and see if we can figure out what contributes to a quote being cited several times.

-### What are the trends ?
+### What are the trends?

 First, you can have a glimpse at the number of different quotes emitted by the top 20 of people emitting the most famous quotes over time, as well as the quote with the most occurrences.

 {% include famous_speakers.html %}

-Unsurprisingly we see Donald Trump in the first place !
-He is even indirectly mentionned in the most famous quote of Pope Francis “A person who thinks only about building walls …”.
+Unsurprisingly we see Donald Trump in the first place!
+He is even indirectly mentioned in the most famous quote of Pope Francis “A person who thinks only about building walls …”.
 It is also very interesting to see that politicians emitted the largest number of famous quotes, as they are highly mediatized and all their words are reported and analyzed in newspapers.

 Let's look now at the dynamics over time.
 The figure below shows the number of famous quotes emitted over time (2015-2020) by the top 20 of the previous speakers.
 You can slide your cursor over the peaks to see the quote with the most citations at a specific date, you can zoom in, and also deselect some speakers.

 {% include famous_speakers_timeseries.html %}

 It is very interesting to see the different peaks and how they relate to highly mediatized events in English newspapers.
-* The peak in September 2016 of Donald Trump is during its presidential compaign were he “unleashes a blizzard of falsehoods, exaggerations and outright lies in the general election, peppering his speeches, interviews and Twitter posts with untruths so frequent that they can seem flighty or random — even compulsive.”
+* The peak in September 2016 of Donald Trump is during his presidential campaign were he “unleashes a blizzard of falsehoods, exaggerations and outright lies in the general election, peppering his speeches, interviews and Twitter posts with untruths so frequent that they can seem flighty or random — even compulsive.”
 * The peak of quotations in June 2017 of James Comey, former FBI director, coincides with its testimony after being fired by Donald Trump, and with Jeff Sessions peak, who originally recommended Trump about this firing.
 * Pope Francis visits Washington and New York City on the 24th of September 2015, which explains the quotations in newspapers, and on February 2016 he pronounces a powerful sentence about the American President “A person who thinks only about building walls -- wherever they may be -- and not building bridges, is not Christian ... ”
-* The peak in April 2018 of Emmanuel Macron correspond to its speech to the Congress of the United States of America.
+* The peak in April 2018 of Emmanuel Macron correspond to his speech to the Congress of the United States of America.

 You may already have realized that most of the quotations we collected from Quotebank are largely related to events mediatized in American newspapers.
-Here, below you can observe the proportion of famous quotes and non-famous quotes according to the speakers origin.
+Here, below you can observe the proportion of famous quotes and non-famous quotes according to the speaker's origin.

 {% include proportion_geo_famous.html %}

 ### The bets are open

-Now it is your turn to take guesses on what makes the fame of a quote by selecting some parameters and see their distribution across famous and ‘non-famous’ quotes.
+Now it is your turn to take guesses on what makes the fame of a quote by selecting some parameters and seeing their distribution across famous and ‘non-famous’ quotes.
 You can see parameters at the speakers level, as well as at the quote level.
 Indeed, using [TextBlob](https://pypi.org/project/textblob/0.9.0/) a natural language processing (NLP) library we defined the polarity and subjectivity of a quote.
 Polarity scores were calculated on the quotes and range from -1 (negative) to 1 (positive), with 0 representing neutral quotes.
 Subjectivity scores range from 0 to 1 and we consider subjective quotes with a score above 0.5.
-So, which individual features do you predict can differentiate famous from non-famous quotes ?
+So, which individual features do you predict can differentiate famous from non-famous quotes?

 {% include proportion_features_famous_nonfamous.html %}